Skip to content

 A piecewise constant (PWC) operator takes constant values over some time intervals.
 It is defined by $$ O(t) = \left(\sum_{k=0}^{N-1} c_k\; \Omega_{[t_k, t_{k+1}[}(t)\right) O_0 $$ where \(c_k\) are constant values, \(\Omega_{[t_k, t_{k+1}[}\) is the rectangular window function defined by \(\Omega_{[t_a, t_b[}(t) = 1\) if \(t \in [t_a, t_b[\) and \(\Omega_{[t_a, t_b[}(t) = 0\) otherwise, and \(O_0\) is a constant operator.

-In Dynamiqs, PWC operators are defined by three array-like objects:
+In Dynamiqs, PWC operators are defined by:

-: the array defining the constant operator \(O_0\), of shape (n, n).
+• qarray: the qarray defining the constant operator \(O_0\), of shape (n, n).

-object.
-When called at some time \(t\), this object then returns an array with shape (..., n, n).
+To construct a PWC operator, these three arguments must be passed to the dq.pwc() function, which returns a time-qarray.
+When called at some time \(t\), this object then returns a qarray with shape (..., n, n).
 For example, let us define a PWC operator \(H(t)\) with constant value \(3\sigma_z\) for \(t\in[0, 1[\) and \(-2\sigma_z\) for \(t\in[1, 2[\):

 >>> times = [0.0, 1.0, 2.0]